GreenGremlin/webpack-rule-set/lib/README.md

 ## Matcher methods

-WebpackRuleMatcher also includes a number of matcher methods.
+WebpackRuleset also includes a number of matcher methods.
 Matcher methods take a matcher as their first argument.

 The matcher argument can be any of the following:

-- A function, which will be passed both the rule and webpack "normalized" rule and should return true for a matching rule and false for a non-matching rule.
+- A function, which will be passed both the rule and Webpack "normalized" rule and should return true for a matching rule and false for a non-matching rule.

 - A resource path string to test rules against.
     examples: